Papers: Parents seeking control of Brian Laundrie's estate

 "It's just a procedural formality to close out Brian's estate," said Laundrie family attorney Steven Bertolino.
 The Laundries are represented in the pending probate case by William Galarza, a Sarasota attorney, who did not immediately respond to a message.

 The remains of Laundrie, 23, who died from a self-inflicted gunshot wound, were found Oct.
-20 in a Florida park where he liked to hike, along with a backpack and notebook— a month after the remains of Petito, a native of Blue Point, were found in a Wyoming national forest.
+20 in a Florida park where he liked to hike, along with a backpack and notebook — a month after the remains of Petito were found in a Wyoming national forest.
 Petito, 22, died by manual strangulation, officials said.

 Laundrie, who was named a "person of interest" in Petito's homicide, was never charged in connection with her death.